The BCL/JD Program can be further enhanced by three options that students can pursue to broaden perspectives and expertise.

 The Minors in Management for Non-Management Students given through the Desautels Faculty of Management provide an opportunity for students to develop a variety of managerial skills that will serve them throughout their chosen careers.
 The total number of additional credits is 18 credits.
 Upon successful completion of the minor, a Law student will graduate with a total of 123 credits.

 There is an application process as the minor has limited enrolment.
 The deadline to apply is June 1 each year.
-Visit the Faculty of Management's page on Management minors for non-management students for more information.
+The CGPA cut-off for non-management students can be found on the Faculty of Management's page on Management minors for non-management students.

 The Honours program aims to provide within the BCL/JD program a space in which advanced legal research of the highest quality can be pursued.
 It represents a bridge to the pursuit of graduate studies in law.